Exploring Tensions Between Marketing & Innovation

 Innovation requires a deeper insight – one that helps unlock growth by understanding barriers to change, frustrations, unmet needs and potential future behaviours.

-Ultimately, innovation requires inspiration insight that digs deeper into human tensions, behaviors and attitudes through a more ethnographic approach.
+Ultimately, innovation requires inspiration insight that digs deeper into human tensions, behaviours and attitudes through a more ethnographic approach.

 Ethnographic insight is more resource-heavy, more tailored and more opaque.
 It can be tough to switch modes from fast, formulaic insight gathering to this style, and inevitably corners get cut – resulting in weaker insight.